Hit Central Queensland

-hit Central Queensland is a radio station in Central Queensland part of the Hit Network.
-The station is owned by Southern Cross Austereo.
+hit Central Queensland is a radio station in Central Queensland.
+Part of the Hit Network, it is owned by Southern Cross Austereo.

 History

 In the late 1990s, DMG Regional Radio successfully bid for an FM broadcasting license for a radio station in the Rockhampton/Gladstone market in Central Queensland.

 In October 2000, Hot FM was launched.
 The station was a new addition to the existing Hot FM network of stations, also owned by DMG Regional Radio.
 The Central Queensland Hot FM station was originally created to attract the younger demographics that didn't listen to DMG's established classic hits station, Gladstone's 4CC which also broadcast to Rockhampton.

 The station originally broadcast its local breakfast program from a studio in Rockhampton, and sourced its daytime and overnight programming from Hot FM Townsville.
 Since its inception, Hot FM has broadcast on two separate frequencies in Rockhampton and Gladstone.

 When Hot FM was launched, RG Capital also launched an FM station in Rockhampton, Sea FM to attract a younger demographics that didn't find RG Capital's established AM station 4RO appealing.
 For the first few years, Sea FM and Hot FM were fierce rivals, battling for the same demographic of listeners.

 In 2004, DMG Regional Radio merged with RG Capital to form Macquarie Regional RadioWorks, which saw all four local Central Queensland stations owned by the same company.
 Macquarie Regional Radioworks were legally obligated to offload at least two stations, and decided to sell their two AM stations, 4RO and 4CC to Prime Media Group.

 This meant the two FM stations that were once rivals found themselves as sister stations.

 In 2005, Hot FM decided to cease broadcasting content from Rockhampton.
 While the local Hot FM sales office was moved into the existing 4RO and Sea FM studio complex, the local breakfast program began being broadcast from the existing 4CC building in Gladstone.
 When this occurred, the breakfast announcer that had been with Hot FM since its inception moved over to Hot FM's new stablemate, Sea FM so he continue working in Rockhampton in 2005, while his Hot FM co-host moved to the afternoon shift on Sea FM.
 Hot FM began broadcasting its local breakfast show from the Gladstone studio on 24 January 2005.

 Although no longer stablemates, 4CC and Hot FM have continued to share the same building in Gladstone since the merger.